 The linearity of the first half allows these characters to grow, to let you build connections with each one — an impressive feat considering there are roughly a dozen major players on your side.
 But the back half of the game opened things up, allowing you to complete objectives and dungeons in a non-linear order.
 This level of freedom was astonishing at the time.
 Robust customization features, including unique magic spells, a modified summoning system, and a wealth of weapons, made the traditional active time battle system feel like a constant joy.

 Everything in Final Fantasy VI, from the story to combat systems to the world made for a nearly flawless Final Fantasy experience.
 This was Square at their absolute best.
 While it may sound bad that Square hasn’t bested Final Fantasy VI in the 25 years since its launch, it’s really a testament to FFVI’s staggering greatness.
 It may very well be the best turn-based RPG ever made.
 You can play it now on PC, Android, and iOS.

 2. Final Fantasy VIII

-The planet, a futuristic set of five landmasses based on Europe, had a level of detail we hadn’t seen in a Final Fantasy game thus far.
+The planet — a futuristic set of five landmasses based on Europe — had a level of detail we hadn’t seen in a Final Fantasy game thus far.
 While Final Fantasy VII introduced 3D models, Final Fantasy VIII significantly refined their designs so we could see Squall (one of the best leading protagonists) and friends in better detail.
 We’re happy that Square Enix is finally showing VIII some love, too.
 All of the mainline games above and below it have received ports or remasters for modern consoles.
-Final Fantasy VIII will arrive on Switch, PS4, Xbox One, and PC later this year.
+The same is now true for Final Fantasy VIII.

 3. Final Fantasy X